confluentinc/ksqldb-graphql/README.md

 # ksqldb-graphql
-Graphql integration for ksqldb
+GraphQL integration for ksqlDB to facilitate easier app creation by abstracting ksqlDB syntax and protocol.

 # Background
-Because of ksqldb [klip-15](https://github.com/confluentinc/ksql/pull/4069), there will be a new API with which to interact.
-This library contains graphql wrappers around that API in order to facilitate easier app creation.
+[KLIP-15](https://github.com/confluentinc/ksql/pull/4069) creates a new API with which to interact.
+This repository contains packages to generate graphQL as well as handle the ksqlDB protocol.

 # Installation
 `yarn install @confluentinc/ksqldb-graphql`

 # Integration
-For statements to be executed against ksqdb, [RequestOptions](https://nodejs.org/api/http.html#http_http_request_options_callback) must be provided, both at startup and in the context of the graphql resolvers.
+For statements to be executed against ksqDB, [RequestOptions](https://nodejs.org/api/http.html#http_http_request_options_callback) must be provided, both at startup and in the context of the graphQL resolvers.

-The prebuild step, `generateGraphQL`, returns a promise and should be called prior to starting the graphql server.
+The prebuild step, `generateGraphQL`, returns a promise and should be called prior to starting a graphQL server.

 # Usage
 ```js
 import { connect } from 'http2';
 import { ApolloServer } from 'apollo-server';